-[00:25:17] Jeff Shesol: But also the court was resurrecting doctrines that had never been applied in this regard.
-The privileges and immunities clause, for example, of the 14th amendment in a state-based case, the Colgate case which considered tax law in Vermont, but the critical thing here is that the court 44 times had considered applying the privileges in immunities clause in this context and rejected it every time until it was in this crucible of battling with Roosevelt about the survival of democracy.
-And so what was... there are traditions valid traditions, but there was also a lot of essentially innovation, if you want to call it that, that was being done in the name of that set of traditions.
-And I'll just briefly acknowledge that there was... there was another tradition that Roosevelt hewed to.
+But also, the Court was resurrecting doctrines that had never been applied in this regard.
+The Privileges and Immunities Clause, for example, of the 14th Amendment, in a state-based case, the Colgate case which considered tax law in Vermont.

-[00:26:06] Jeff Shesol: I don't think it's quite right to say that Roosevelt was utterly unconcerned with law, he certainly understood the Constitution to be a more flexible instrument the conservatives did.
-But he was fond of citing a quote from Chief Justice Edward Douglass White from an earlier period who described the Constitution not as a barrier to progress, but as he put it the broad highway through which alone true progress may be enjoyed.
-Roosevelt's later attorney general and future appointment to the Supreme Court, Robert Jackson, later wrote that the Constitution contemplated a really effective government, and that doesn't mean that all bets are off and that the cover-... government can simply do as it pleased.
+[00:24:47] Jeff Shesol: But the critical thing here is that the Court 44 times had considered applying the privileges and immunities clause in this context and had rejected it every time until it was in this crucible of battling with Roosevelt about the survival of democracy.
+And so, there are traditions valid traditions, but there was also a lot of essentially innovation, if you wanna call it that, that was being done in the name of that set of traditions.
+And I'll just briefly acknowledge that there was another tradition that Roosevelt hewed to.
+I don't think it's quite right to say that Roosevelt was utterly unconcerned with law.
+He certainly understood the Constitution to be a more flexible instrument than conservatives did.
+But he was fond of citing a quote from Chief Justice Edward Douglas White from an earlier period who described the Constitution not as a barrier to progress, but as he put it, "The broad highway through which alone true progress may be enjoyed."

-[00:26:47] Jeff Shesol: But I think, again, Roosevelt appealed to a different mode of interpreting the Constitution, which allowed a much broader range for both state and federal officials to make democracy work.
+[00:25:47] Jeff Shesol: Roosevelt's later attorney general and future appointment to the Supreme Court, Robert Jackson, later wrote that the Constitution contemplated a really effective government, and that doesn't mean that all bets are off and that the government can simply do as it pleased.
+But I think, again, Roosevelt appealed to a different mode of interpreting the Constitution, which allowed a much broader range for both state and federal officials to make democracy work.

-[00:26:58] Jeffrey Rosen: Thank you so much for that.
-Absolutely fascinating to note, as you do, about the rejection of doctrines like the privileges or immunities clause 44 times until the court resurrected it, and to paint the debate as you so well do as a debate about competing notions of how the Constitution should be interpreted.
-Should it be interpreted in terms of textualism or its original understanding, or as a flexible document that was not a barrier to progress and that contemplated a different course?
-Laura Kalman, you've written definitively about all of these issues both in your books about the legacy of legal liberalism, about the court in the 1960s and about the New Deal Court as well.
-In your view, what light does history cast on this crucial debate about whether or not the court was correct to shift courses in 1937?
+[00:26:12] Jeffrey Rosen: Thank you so much for that.
+Absolutely fascinating to note, as you do, about the rejection of doctrines like the Privileges or Immunities Clause 44 times until the Court resurrected it and to paint the debate, as you so well do, as a debate about competing notions of how the Constitution should be interpreted.
+Should it be interpreted in terms of textualism, or its original understanding, or as a flexible document that was not a barrier to progress and that contemplated a different course.
+Laura Kalman, you've written definitively about all of these issues, both in your books about the legacy of legal liberalism, about the Court in the 1960s, and about the New Deal court as well.
+In your view, what light does history cast on this crucial debate about whether or not the Court was correct to shift courses in 1937?

-[00:27:48] Laura Kalman: Well, first I'm really glad that Jeff brought up Colgate v.
+[00:27:02] Laura Kalman: Well, first, I'm really glad that Jeff brought up Colgate v.
 Harvey, because we have to think about how the situation looked to FDR and Cummings.
-They thought no national legislation could be enacted because of the court's interpretation of the commerce clause.
+They thought no national legislation could be enacted because of the Court's interpretation of the Commerce Clause.
 And with Colgate v.
-Harvey, they thought that no state legislation could be enacted for reform and recovery purposes either, is the conservative critique that can show elegantly summarized.
-As far as that goes, I would say the point that Ken mentioned about FDR's inaugural address where he said, "We will seize, we will take the war power if necessary." that was the part of the address, as Eleanor Roosevelt noted, that received the loudest clapping.
-The court was...
-I mean the country was absolutely desperate for change.
+Harvey, they thought that no state legislation could be enacted for reform and recovery purposes either.
+The conservative critique that Ken so elegantly summarized, as far as that goes, I would say the point that Ken mentioned about FDR's inaugural address, where he said, " We will take the war power if necessary." that was the part of the address as Eleanor Roosevelt noted, that received the loudest clapping.
+The country was absolutely desperate for change.